DevExpress/devextreme-documentation/concepts/Common/Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

 * **CDN or local files**

     Include the Globalize and CLDR libraries using `<script>` tags as shown below.
-In this example, German and Russian [dictionaries](/concepts/Common/Localization/01%20Dictionaries '/Documentation/Guide/Common/Localization/#Dictionaries') are also included.
+In this example, German [dictionary](/concepts/Common/Localization/01%20Dictionaries '/Documentation/Guide/Common/Localization/#Dictionaries') is included.
 Note that the order you include the libraries is important.
 Then, set the locale using the `Globalize.locale()` method:

     ---
     ##### CDN